0333 358 3441

 The first time this happens you’ll receive a call from the Marmalade team within 24 hours to talk you through the journey.
 We’ll have a chat about what went wrong, and give you tips to improve and avoid more red journeys in future.
 You’d then enter our caution and premium increase process, which you can read about in full here.

-With our New Driver Insurance (your car), for a premium increase to happen, you’d have to have had 3 red journeys.
-If you have New Driver Insurance (family car), there is no premium increase, but you can read the caution process we follow here.
+With our New Driver Insurance (your car), for a premium increase to happen, you’d have to have 3 red journeys.
+On our Named Young Driver Insurance, there is no premium increase, but you can read the caution process we follow here.

 At the end of the day, we know that mistakes happen.
 We’re not here to punish you – we’re here to encourage drivers to be self-aware and to drive more safely.
 It’s only drivers who repeatedly drive at risk that will incur a premium increase.